Fault-tolerant and secure long-distance quantum communication via uncorrectable-error-injection: Uncorrectable-error-injection-based fault-tolerant and secure quantum communication

 \subsection{KeyGen}

 To transmit arbitrary quantum states, the sender first measures the quantum bit error rate of the quantum channel.
 Based on this information, the sender determines the error correction capability $t$ of the QECCs and selects an $[[n, k, d]]$ QECC.
+In this $[[n, k, d]]$ notation, $n$ is the number of physical qubits and $k$ is the number of logical qubits.
+The code's minimum distance $d$ is selected to provide the required error correction capability $t$, according to the relation $t = \lfloor (d-1)/2 \rfloor$.
 To facilitate the security assessment discussed in the APPENDIX, we consider only non-degenerate quantum codes.
 A non-degenerate code satisfies the condition that each correctable error yields linearly independent results when applied to elements of the code~\cite{qec04, qec07}.